Lindsey Wilson University: Football

 Lindsey Wilson had dropped football at the end of the 1935 season, but trustees voted to re-institute the football program in 2008.
-After a 75 year hiatus, the revived football team opened its season on September 4, 2010, as they played Notre Dame College (Ohio) at Blue Raider Stadium.
+After a 75-year hiatus, the revived football team opened its season on September 4, 2010, as they played Notre Dame College (Ohio) at Blue Raider Stadium.
 Notre Dame defeated Lindsey Wilson, 14–10.
 The Blue Raiders closed their football season with an overall record of 5–6.
-In their 2011 season, the Lindsey Wilson College football team had a record of 7–3.
-The Lindsey Wilson College football team concluded its 2012 season with a record of 3–8.
-In just their 11th season since reviving the football program, the Blue Raiders won the NAIA 2020 National Championship (delayed until the spring of 2021 because of Covid-19).
+In their 2011 season, the Lindsey Wilson University football team had a record of 7–3.
+The Lindsey Wilson University football team concluded its 2012 season with a record of 3–8.
+In just their 11th season since reviving the football program, the Blue Raiders won the NAIA 2020 National Championship (delayed until the spring of 2021 because of COVID-19).

 Golf

-The men's golf team has won three Regional Championships, and seven Mid-South Conference Regular Season Championships.
+The men's golf team has won one NAIA championship in 2025, three Regional Championships, and seven Mid-South Conference Regular Season Championships.
 And two athletes have been awarded NAIA Honorable Mention All-American.

 Men's coach Jeff Lambert was named NAIA Region Coach of the Year in 2004 and 2006, and Mid-South Conference Coach of the Year in 2003 and 2014.
 Coach Chris Starks was awarded NAIA Region Coach of the Year in 2007.

 The women's golf team has won Regional Championships, and seven Mid-South Conference Regular Season Championships.
 In 2007 Krista Burton became the first NAIA National Champion in the program's history.
 The team also boasts seven NAIA All-Americans, and eight NAIA Honorable Mentions.

 Women's coach Chris Wells was named NAIA Region Coach of the Year in 2004, and then three consecutive years from 2006 to 2008.
 He was awarded Mid-South Conference Coach (or Co-Coach) of the year every season from 2006 to 2010.
 In 2012 Shaun Cozart was awarded Mid-South Conference Coach of the Year.